Bible translations into German

 German language translations of the Bible have existed since the Middle Ages.
 The most influential is Luther's translation, which established High German as the literary language throughout Germany by the middle of the seventeenth century and which still continues to be most widely used in the German-speaking world today.

 Pre-Lutheran Germanic Bibles

 The earliest known and partly still available Germanic version of the Bible was the fourth century Gothic translation of Wulfila (c.
 311–380).
-This version, translated primarily from the Greek, established much of the Germanic Christian vocabulary that is still in use today.
+This version, translated primarily from the Greek, recorded or established much of the Germanic Christian vocabulary that is still in use today.
 Later Charlemagne promoted Frankish Bible translations in the 9th century.
 There were Bible translations present in manuscript form at a considerable scale already in the thirteenth and the fourteenth century (e.g. the New Testament in the Augsburger Bible of 1350 and the Old Testament in the Wenceslas Bible of 1389).
 There are still approximately 1,000 manuscripts or manuscript fragments of Medieval German Bible translations extant.